 In 1950, Betty joined the Ft.
 Wayne Daisies of the AAGPBL and made an immediate impact, winning the batting crown with a .346 average and earning Rookie of the Year honors.
 The next year she took another batting title by hitting .368 while 1952 saw her named Player of the Year, and she receive the first of her two All-Star selections.
 In five years at Ft.
 Wayne, she and her sisters Jean and Joanne helped their team to the playoffs every year though the squad always came up short of the league crown.
 Over her career, Betty hit .342, second only to Joanne, while collecting 32 home runs and 294 stolen bases.
 She holds the single season records for hits, doubles, and triples.

 After the circuit folded in 1954, she played for a girls' barnstorming team as well as in men's softball leagues.
 She spent many years working in a Ft.
-Wayne pump factory before her 1994 return home where she died of Lou Gehrig's Disease.
+Wayne pump factory before her 1994 return home where she died of Lou Gehrig's Disease on February 8 1998.
 Ironically, it was the same condition that claimed Joanne.
 Betty was part of the 1988 recognition of the AAGPBL and its players at the Baseball Hall of Fame.
 The league's story is told in the 1992 film feature "A League of Their Own."

 Author: Find A Grave Memorial